-Further information about optional excursions and spending money
+Further information in regards to optional excursions and spending money

 Paying for excursions in Africa allows you to decide what you wish to do as you travel.
-Bear in mind that some activities also can be seasonal.
-Please note also that prices constantly fluctuate in Africa, partly due to exchange rate fluctuation.
+Bear in mind that some activities such as white water rafting and also some game parks can be seasonal.
+Please note also that prices constantly fluctuate in Africa, partly due to exchange fluctuation.
 The above figures are the very latest currently available to us at the time of writing.
 They can be taken as a reasonable guide only.

-Lunch, drinks, souvenirs and your evening meals on Zanzibar are also covered by your personal spending money.
+Lunch, drinks, souvenirs and your evening meals on Zanzibar are also covered by your spending money.

 Updates on the price for all optional excursions are usually available in the update information we send out about two months before departure.
-Do check online for the latest copy of this document as well.
+Do check for the latest copy of this document as well which is available on line.
 Do be aware though that you are covering an enormous amount of territory on this trip and visiting many destinations, and consequently you may well spend a lot.
-Africa is not 'cheap', particularly when you add in game park entry fees and the cost of adventure sports such as scuba diving.
-Much of what you see, though, will afford you priceless memories and allow you to be actively involved to the limit.
-And remember that the money you spend also enables much-needed cash to go to local people and wildlife conservation.
+Africa is 'not cheap' particularly when you add in game park entries and the cost of adventure sports such as whitewater rafting, scuba diving and so on.
+Much of what you see though will afford you priceless memories and allow you to be actively involved to the limit.
+Much of what you spend also enables much needed cash to go to local people and wildlife conservation.

-If you choose not to do an optional activity, do bear in mind that this is your chance to catch up on washing and communications, read, relax and take time for yourself.
+The optionals listed are usually those most clients wish to do.
+If you choose not to do an optional activity do bear in mind this is your chance to catch up on washing, communications, read, relax and take time for yourself.
 During these periods the truck is usually parked up at a campsite where there are adequate facilities for you to be quite comfortable while you wait.
-Your crew will also, when possible, help you with alternative activities - e.g. safe places to take local walks that might be available, swim, cycle, hire a canoe, kick a soccer ball around with the local kids, go fishing, camel ride, visit the local markets or post office, a cinema, a museum, golf course, church, club or coffee shop.
+Your crew will also, when possible, help you with alternative activities - e.g. safe places to take local walks that might be available throughout the route, swim, cycle, hire a canoe, kick a soccer ball around with the local kids, go fishing, camel ride, visit the local markets or post office, a cinema, a museum, golf course, church, club or coffee shop.

 There is a range of availability as to what there is to do from destination to destination on the itinerary.
-At some places such as Zanzibar there is a lot of choice and either/or optional choices.
+At some places such as at Jinja or Zanzibar there is a lot of choice and either/or optional choices.
 At other destinations, which are quieter, there are fewer choices if you do not do the listed optional excursion/s.
 This is worth noting particularly for optionals that last over one or two nights as you may not wish to be on your own at a campsite for an extended period.